therealizzi/earworm/README.md

 <strong>7.
 LESSONS LEARNED</strong>

-Taking a step back to admirer our work, we concluded a few things we might do differently next time:
+Taking a step back to reflect on our work, we concluded a few things we might change next time:

 DO MORE
-- Use "feature" naming conventions for GitHub, this makes merging much easier
+- Use "feature" naming conventions for GitHub, this makes merging and hand-offs much easier
 - Collaboration on each others code - error checking for example
 - Use Materialize on other projects!
 It rocks
 - Branching and commit/push